Second International Workshop on Requirements Engineering for Explainable Systems (RE4ES)

-RE4ES is co-located with the 29th IEEE International Requirements Engineering Conference (RE 2021) Notre Dame, South Bend, USA
+RE4ES is co-located with the 30th IEEE International Requirements Engineering Conference (RE 2022) Melbourne, Victoria, Australia (virtual event with a local hub)

 Explainability has become a hot topic and communities from different areas of knowledge have been researching it actively.
 The primary purposes of this workshop are to advance RE for explainable systems, build a community, and foster interdisciplinary exchange.
 We believe that the methods and techniques of the RE community would add a lot of value to the explainability research and also ensure that we develop such techniques in parallel to the needs of other communities.
 This workshop should work as a starting point in exploring synergies between the RE community and other communities that are already actively researching explainability.
 To achieve that, our agenda will be based on a mix of paper presentations, keynotes, and interactive activities to stimulate lively discussions.

 This workshop aims to establish and strengthen links in the community and foster communication between researchers working in the different fields that research on explainability.
 We can interactively compare the state of the art, understand research gaps, and inspire new work.

 We have a vision of bringing researchers from different disciplines together to learn from them and propose solutions that fit the reality of research and practice.
 We are convinced that with the help of other research disciplines we can make a major contribution towards explainable software and explainable systems.